wagiminator/ATtiny13-TinyRemote/README.md

 Since the software implementation for all protocols is very similar, only the NEC protocol is explained in more detail below.

 ## Implementation of the NEC Protocol
-Timer0 generates a 38kHz carrier frequency with a duty cycle of 25% on the output pin to the IR LED.
-The message (NEC protocol) is modulated by toggling the pin to input/output.
-The protocol uses pulse distance encoding.
+Timer0 generates the 38kHz carrier frequency with a duty cycle of 25% on the output pin to the IR LED.

 ```c
 // define values for 38kHz PWM frequency and 25% duty cycle